Estimating the Variance of Measurement Errors in Running Variables of Sharp Regression Discontinuity Designs: Concluding Remarks

 \section{Concluding Remarks}

-This paper introduces two methods for estimating the variance of measurement errors in running variables of sharp regression discontinuity designs.
-The first method is constructed under the assumption that both the running variable and the measurement error follow the Gaussian distribution.
-Under this assumption, the conditional likelihood function has an explicit formula, and the parameters can be estimated efficiently by numerical optimization routines.
+This paper introduces two estimators for estimating the variance of measurement errors in running variables of sharp regression discontinuity designs.
+The first estimator is constructed under the assumption that both the running variable and the measurement error follow the Gaussian distribution.
+Under this assumption, the conditional likelihood function has an explicit formula, and the parameters can be estimated efficiently using a numerical optimization routine.
 Despite the strong assumptions on the variable distributions, the estimator exhibits robustness against misspecification in the simulation exercises.

-The second method relaxes the Gaussian assumption and allows both $X$ and $U$ to follow arbitrary distributions characterized by a finite number of parameters.
-A variant of the expectation-maximization (EM) algorithm is introduced, which optimizes the likelihood function efficiently compared with a direct application of numerical optimization routines.
-This method performs as well as the first method when the model is correctly specified.
-However, the simulation experiments find that the estimator can become unstable and sometimes biased when the data generating process deviates from the model assumptions.
+The second estimator relaxes the Gaussian assumption and allows both $X$ and $U$ to follow arbitrary distributions characterized by a finite number of parameters.
+A variant of the expectation-maximization (EM) algorithm is introduced, which optimizes the likelihood function efficiently compared with a direct application of a standard numerical optimization routine.
+This estimator performs as well as the first when the model is correctly specified.
+However, the simulation experiments find that the estimator can become unstable and biased when the model assumptions deviates from the data generating process.

-In practice, the first method would be useful in many cases for estimating the variance of measurement errors, as it is easy to implement, computationally efficient, and tends to be robust against misspecification.
-The second method would also be applicable as a robustness check for the estimation by the first method, or in domains where we know the distributions that the variables follow.
+The first estimator would be practical in many cases for estimating the variance of measurement errors.
+It is easy to implement, is computationally efficient, and tends to be robust against misspecification.
+The second estimator can be preferred in domains where the distributions of the variables are understood well.
+It would also serve as a robustness check for the first estimator.